HBDK/Snap-Shipper/Snap-Shipper/DOCS.md

 each sink must have a name and a configuration.

-the only sink type supported now is Webdav.

 #### WebDavClient

 The entire contents of this object is passed when creating the sink so for further options please refer to the documentation for [webdavclient3](https://pypi.org/project/webdavclient3/)